psmode/essstat/README.md

 `/var/log/essstat/essstat-orange-2020.csv` during the calendar year 2020.

+### essstat.xlsm

+This macro-enabled Excel workbook is probably the best way to read and chart the port statistics.
+The workbook will automatically construct a query and execute a web GET operation against the monitoring server using the [`essstat2.cgi`](#essstat2cgi) script.
+To configure the workbook for your local installation, the defined name `essstatBaseURL` must be modified to point to the webserver operating on your monitoring host and the name of the CGI script.
+To make this update in Excel 2019 on Windows, click the Excel **Formulas** tab, then click the `Name Manager` button on the ribbon.
+Click on the entry for `essstatBaseURL` and modify the entry to suit.
+Be sure to click the button with the green checkmark to save the modification, close the dialog and save the updated workbook.
+This needs to be done only once.

+When using the workbook, the name of the switch and the reporting from and to date/times are specified in the parameter table at the top left of the **WebData** tab.
+Click the `Update From Web` button to fetch the data into the table and dynamically update the plot on the **PPS Chart** tab.
+If the switch under study has only eight ports, the extra ports will be hidden automatically.

+The name of the switch and the metric plotted appears in the title of the chart.
+Once the metrics have been loaded into the table, the different metrics may be loaded into the chart by selecting from the choices in the dropdown cell next to the ‘Chart metric` label.
+Moving between theses metrics for the same switch does *not* require doing another `Update From Web` operation.

+The table on the **LocalPortNames* tab allows you to override the default port names shown in the chart.
+This table is entirely optional and defining entries for all ports on a given switch is *not* required (it is perfectly fine to define port name overrides for just a couple ports for a given switch).
+If you have multiple switches, you can add entries for all of them in a single table.

 ### essstat-TPLhost.xlsx

 This Excel workbook prototype can be used to process a copy of the raw `--1line` data output from *essstat.py* that has been